Let It Ride (film): Plot

 Jay Trotter and his best friend Looney are cab drivers.
 Looney records his passengers' private conversations with a hidden microphone.
-Looney has a new tape of two men talking about an upcoming horse race and how one of the race horses, due to unethical practice by its owner and trainer, ("they were holding the horse back") is a sure thing to win big.
-Trotter and Looney go to the track to place a $50.00 win bet on the horse, despite the fact that Trotter told his wife Pam the day before that he would quit betting forever and stay home to "start their marriage over" at noon.
-In the restroom of the bar next door to the racetrack, he prays to God, saying, "just one big day, that's all I'm asking for, one day, I'm due."
-A man exiting the bathrooms overhears him, and says "Yeah?
-So's Jesus.
-Let it ride."
-Trotter promptly places a $50 bet on the tipped horse.
-Looney refuses to bet the tip, instead betting on a horse named "June Bug" - the same name as a cat Looney once owned.
-Trotter's horse wins the race in a photo finish and pays $28.40 to win (earning Trotter $710).
+He has a new tape of two men talking about an upcoming horse race and how one of the horses, due to unethical practices by its owner and trainer, is sure to win.
+Trotter and Looney go to the track to place a $50 win bet on the horse, despite the fact that Trotter told his wife Pam that he would quit betting forever.
+In the restroom of the bar next door to the racetrack, he prays, asking for just one big day.
+A man exiting the bathrooms overhears him and says to let it ride.
+Trotter places a $50 bet on the tipped horse, who wins and pays $28.40 to win (earning Trotter $710).

-Armed with a newfound sense of confidence, after cashing his winning bet, Trotter approaches the two men from Looney's cab ride and generously gives them the tape of their taxi conversation.
-Out of gratitude, they give Trotter a good tip for the next race.
+Armed with newfound confidence, Trotter approaches the two men from Looney's cab ride and gives them the tape of their taxi conversation.
+Out of gratitude, they give Trotter a tip for the next race.
 He places a large bet and wins again.

 Sensing that this could be his "lucky day," Trotter intends to "let it ride" (parlaying all of his track winnings on every race).
-Just before the next race, before he can make another bet on a horse suggested by someone else, Trotter is suddenly arrested in a case of mistaken identity.
+Just before the next race, before he can make another bet, he is arrested in a case of mistaken identity.
 After he is released, he realizes the horse he was going to bet has lost.
 Now, he really feels this is his "lucky day".
-After being released, Trotter resumes his lucky wagering streak.
-As he accumulates more money, and uses his new clubhouse friends' membership in the track's exclusive clubhouse dining room, he starts meeting other well-to-do gamblers, including the wealthy Mrs. Davis and a sexy vixen named Vicki.
+Trotter resumes his lucky wagering streak.
+As he accumulates more money and uses his new clubhouse friends' membership in the track's exclusive clubhouse dining room, he starts meeting other well-to-do gamblers, including the wealthy Mrs. Davis and a sexy vixen named Vicki.
 Trotter soon becomes a hero to the ticket seller, whose window he uses to wager every time, and to the customers of the track's bar.
-He also hires a track security guard to protect him.